John A. Murphy

 John A. Murphy (17 January 1927 – 28 February 2022) was an Irish historian and senator.
 He was professor of history at University College Cork (UCC).

 Biography

 Murphy was born in Macroom, County Cork, and has said he was very bookish as a boy.
 He won a Cork County Council scholarship in 1945 to study history at UCC, and graduated in 1948 with a first-class honours degree and first place in both History and Latin.
+He was a founding member of UCC History Society (UCC Historical Society, as it was then) in his final year of university.
 He took an MA in Cork before taking up a teaching post at the diocesan seminary at Farranferris in Cork city.

 After eleven years in Farranferris (1949–1960), he became an assistant lecturer at UCC.
 He was appointed Professor of Irish History in 1971, holding that chair until his retirement in 1990.
 His 1975 book Ireland in the Twentieth Century was one of the first surveys of contemporary Irish history.